 Use the ALL-CALL button to page an alternate destination that is programmed for the station (see Figure 12).
-The ALL-CALL option must be software configured for the SP2 station.
+The All-Call option must be software configured for the SP2 station.
 To initiate a page using the ALL-CALL feature:

-- 1. Lift the handset from the cradle.

-- 2. If requesting conversation: rotate the partyline selector switch to an unoccupied party line.

-- 3. Press and hold the ALL-CALL button.

-The ALL-CALL button eliminates the need to press the handset or headset (if equipped) pressbar.
+- 1. Lift the handset from the cradle. - 2.
+If requesting conversation: rotate the party-line selector switch to an unoccupied party line. - 3.
+Press and hold the ALL-CALL button. - The ALL-CALL button eliminates the need to press the handset or headset (if equipped) pressbar. - 4.
+After hearing the short preannouncement tone (if configured), speak directly into the microphone to broadcast the page/announcement.